 Decisions made pursuant to this Act may be appealed to the administrative agency that is immediately superior to the administrative agency that has made the decision.
 However, decisions to provide access may not be appealed.
 Where the refusal is made by a municipal or county agency, the County Governor shall be the appellate instance.
 The King may make regulations prescribing which body shall be the appellate instance in respect of decisions made by central government agencies.
-The King may also make regulations prescribing which agency shall be the appellate instance in respect of decisions by legal persons encompassed by section 2 first paragraph (b) to (d).
-Where an appeal is lodged against a decision made by a ministry, the ministry shall inform the appellant that the right to appeal to the Parliamentary Ombudsman for Public Administration does not apply to decisions made by the King in Council.
+The King may also make regulations prescribing which agency shall be the appellate instance in respect of decisions by legal persons encompassed by section 2 first paragraph b to d.
+Where an appeal is lodged against a decision made by a ministry, the ministry shall inform the appellant that the right to appeal to the Parliamentary Ombud for Scrutiny of the Public Administration does not apply to decisions made by the King in Council.